 Open days and hours

-Summary about Tehran National Garden
+Summary of Tehran National Garden

 The national garden was first established outside of the city as a military base during the Qjar dynasty around 200 years ago. but as the years passed and due to the expansion of the city, the base was disassembled and turned into what it is now.

-The gate of Tehran Attraction: National Garden
+The Gate of Tehran Attraction: National Garden

-The national Garden gate was originally located on the eastern side of the military camp.
+The National Garden Gate was originally located on the eastern side of the military camp.
 But when the disassembling of the base took place, the old gate was destructed and the new one was constructed at the current location.
 It consists of 3 doors, 1 larger one for the vehicles and 2 smaller ones for the pedestrians.

 The design is a fusion of Ero-Persian architecture.
 At the top of the gate, paintings and tiling can be seen which depict lions, machine guns, and some poems.